How to Choose the Right Toothbrush

 Manual Toothbrush

-• Bristle Strength – The American Dental Association recommends using soft bristled toothbrushes to minimize the chances of hurting your gums.
-(However, it should be noted that medium bristles are more effective at removing biofilm from your teeth).
+The American Dental Association (ADA) recommends using soft-bristled toothbrushes to minimize the chances of hurting your gums.
+However, medium bristles are more effective at removing biofilm from your teeth.

-• Safety and Efficacy – You may also want to review the ADA’s list of manual toothbrushes that have received the Seal of Acceptance.
+You may also want to review the ADA’s list of manual toothbrushes that have received the Seal of Acceptance.
 This indicates that the toothbrush you’re considering will not only be effective in removing plaque and preventing gingivitis, but that it is also safe to use.
-The American Dental Association reviews the toothbrush’s materials for safe use in the mouth and durability.
-So be certain to check out ADA.org before you buy your next brush!
+The ADA reviews the toothbrush’s materials for safe use in the mouth and durability.
+Be sure to check out ADA.org before you buy your next brush!

 Electric Toothbrush

 Your next toothbrush option would be the electric toothbrush, which is essentially a level up from the manual brush.
-An electric brush has rotating bristles that can increase your number of brushstrokes to around 2,500 to 7,000 brushstrokes per minute.
-So while the electric toothbrush may be more expensive, it’s capability of doing a lot of the brushing work for you is a major perk (especially for those with mobility disabilities).
+An electric brush has rotating bristles that can increase your number of brushstrokes to around 2,500 to 7,000 per minute.
+While the electric toothbrush may be more expensive, its ability to do a lot of the brushing work for you is a major perk—especially for those with mobility disabilities.
 Typically, an electric toothbrush’s bristles will either rotate or scrub forward and backward in a mechanized motion.
-They are rechargeable—so you won’t need to worry about the batteries dying— and they often come with a warrantee.
+They are rechargeable, so you won’t need to worry about the batteries dying, and they often come with a warranty.

 Here are a few things you should look for when buying an electric toothbrush:

-• Helpful Features – Many electric toothbrushes include a two-minute timer that ensures you’re brushing the recommended amount.
-Travel cases and charging stands may also be useful features to you!
+Many electric toothbrushes include a two-minute timer that ensures you’re brushing for the recommended amount.
+Travel cases and charging stands may also be useful features for convenience.

 Sonic Toothbrush

-The next level beyond an electric toothbrush would be a sonic toothbrush!
-A sonic toothbrush can clean your teeth with 30,000 brush strokes a minute, and are great for those who have difficulty with mobility.
-These toothbrushes use high velocity speeds and high frequency sound waves to efficiently remove plaque and even power the fluids in your mouth into tough to reach spots like the gum line and between your teeth.
-For this reason, you simply only need to guide your sonic toothbrush to the various ridges of your mouth, rather than making any brushing movements as you might with the manual or electric toothbrush.
+The next level beyond an electric toothbrush is a sonic toothbrush!
+A sonic toothbrush can clean your teeth with 30,000 brushstrokes a minute and is great for those who have difficulty with mobility.
+These toothbrushes use high-velocity speeds and high-frequency sound waves to efficiently remove plaque and even power the fluids in your mouth into tough-to-reach spots like the gum line and between your teeth.
+For this reason, you only need to guide your sonic toothbrush to the various ridges of your mouth rather than making brushing movements as you would with a manual or electric toothbrush.

-Some things you’ll want to consider when buying a toothbrush are as follows:
+Some things you’ll want to consider when buying a sonic toothbrush include:

-• Price – As you’re shopping for toothbrushes, you’ll want to ensure you’re getting the best bang for your buck.
+As you’re shopping for toothbrushes, ensure you’re getting the best value for your budget.
 Sonic toothbrushes can get expensive, so keep an eye on the price tag!

-• Helpful Features – Just like the electric toothbrush, there are many individual features that can enhance your brushing experience, from timers to extended charge time.
-In fact, some even have Bluetooth!
+Just like the electric toothbrush, there are many individual features that can enhance your brushing experience, from timers to extended charge time.
+Some even have Bluetooth connectivity!

 Want to learn more about how to take the best care of your teeth?
 Call Valley Dental Care to schedule a check-up today!